Pylons/pyramid/docs/narr/hooks.rst

 This does exactly what the imperative example above showed.

-Your application can define *multiple* not found views if necessary.
+Your application can define *multiple* Not Found Views if necessary.
 Both :meth:`pyramid.config.Configurator.add_notfound_view` and :class:`pyramid.view.notfound_view_config` take most of the same arguments as :class:`pyramid.config.Configurator.add_view` and :class:`pyramid.view.view_config`, respectively.
-This means that not found views can carry predicates limiting their applicability.
+This means that Not Found Views can carry predicates limiting their applicability.
 For example:

 .. code-block:: python
    :linenos: